tvsnarayana/tech-interview-handbook/behavioural.md

 – Why are you interested in Facebook?
 Know about our technical environment, projects, challenges, etc. and what would you passionate about working on!
 – What are the most interesting projects you have worked on and how might they be relevant to the Facebook environment?
 – What are some of the biggest professional challenges you have faced, and how did you overcome them?
+- Tell me about a time in which you had a conflict and needed to influence somebody else.
+- Tell me about a time you had a disagreement with your manager.

 ### Hired